Hackers Will Grow Increasingly Bold in 2017 | Enterprise Security Today

 Will such steps keep you safe?
 In a word, no. That’s no longer the world we inhabit.
 What you’ll be is safer than you were before.
 And until the private and public sectors step up their cybersecurity game, which they remain reluctant to do, safer is about the best you can shoot for.

-© 2017 Los Angeles Times under contract with NewsEdge.
+© 2017 Los Angeles Times under contract with NewsEdge/Acquire Media.
 All rights reserved.